Selling food online can be a big jump from the traditional methods, and a hard-fought challenge.

 It’s also been clear for many years that convenience is (usually) king for consumers.

-However, trends are also showing that consumers are becoming more interested in the quality of their food and drink.
+However, trends are also showing that consumers are becoming more interested in the quality and sustainability of their food and drink origin.
 Rather than just cost and convenience.

-Your website is the perfect place to tell your customers all about your journey, passion and product background.
+Your website is the perfect place to tell your customers all about your journey, passion and product’s background.
 To share the background of where your ingredients come from.
-And to use innovative ways of helping your potential customers make their buying decision.
+And to use innovative ways of influence your potential customers and their own buying decision.

 Now we agree there is a huge opportunity for selling food online, let’s look at the top tips we have for you.